Siobhian Brown: Scottish Parliament

 In November 2020, she was selected as the SNP's candidate for the Ayr constituency in the 2021 Scottish Parliament election.
 In May 2021, she was elected as a member of the Scottish Parliament for Ayr with a majority of 170 votes, defeating the incumbent John Scott who had been the Scottish Conservatives' longest serving MSP.

+Brown was as a Convener of the COVID-19 Recovery Committee June 2021 until 2023.

+In 2023 Brown was appointed as Minister for Victims and Community Safety by Humza Yousaf.
+She later recounted that she was "extremely surprised" by Yousaf's decision to appoint her minister, as she stood by Kate Forbes, who was criticised for her disavowal of the Gender Recognition Reform Bill (GRR) on religious grounds.

 Personal life

 Born in London to Scottish parents, Brown emigrated to Sydney, Australia when she was three years old.
-After travelling around the world working in Spain, Italy, London and Scotland, she moved to Ayrshire—where her parents are from—in 1999.
+After working in Spain, Italy, London and Scotland, she moved to Ayrshire—where her parents are from—in 1999.
 Brown has four children (including a step-daughter), with her youngest being born when she was 44 years old.
 In 2016 she founded the South Ayrshire Babybank and remains a volunteer for the organisation.